 BESE Approved Home Study:

-Under this option parents have to submit an application for approval no later than 15 days after the start of their home study program.
+Under this option, it is a requirement for homeschoolers to submit a home study application for approval no later than 15 days after starting their home study program.
 And applications must be submitted each year with the following information:

 - Student Information including name, date of birth (optional), age (optional – paper application only), grade, and school year